servan98/GLIPH-on-VDJdb/README.md

 Code
 ----
-The code for the datamanipulation can be found in .... \
+The code for the datamanipulation can be found in Data-manipulation.R \
 The code for running gliph can be found on https://github.com/immunoengineer/gliph \
 The code for visualisation can be found in ....